gforce2332/bikesharing/README.md

 ## Summary
-Based on this analysis and visualize we can infer that the most common group of riders are commuters and most likely fall into the subscriber category.
-The data shows that males make up a larger portion of the riders and could potentially be a point of emphasis when marketing this program.
+Based on this analysis and visualizations we can infer that the most common group of riders are commuters and most likely fall into the subscriber category.
+The data shows that males make up a larger portion of the riders and could potentially be a point of emphasis when marketing this program in a new city.